-Helpful hint; We found a $5.00 off coupon on the Put-in-Bay Ohio facebook page. (note they also had golf carts at the Put-in-Bay Resort but were sold out) We rented an 8 passenger golf cart limo bus wagon and off we went to explore the island!
+Helpful hint; We found a $5.00 off coupon on the Put-in-Bay Ohio Facebook page. (note they also had golf carts at the Put-in-Bay Resort but were sold out) We rented an eight-passenger golf cart limo bus wagon, and off we went to explore the island!
 We found all types of Put-in-Bay Attractions we did not even know existed!

-We saw caves to explore, wineries, parks and nature trails, biplane and helicopter rides, Jet Ski Rentals, a golf course and mini golf too!
-And the shopping!!!
+We saw caves to explore, wineries, parks and nature trails, biplane and helicopter rides, Jet Ski Rentals, a golf course, and mini-golf too!
+And shopping!!!
 Interestingly some of the best Put-in-Bay Shopping was not right on the main strip but found on some of the side streets.
 Be sure to check out the shops next to the Put-in-Bay Hardware Store!
 Pretty cool stuff!
 We rented our golf cart overnight, so we decided to make a list of the places and things that we wanted to explore before leaving the following day.

 Saturday Night!
-Last night of the 48 hours of Ohio Bachelor and Bachelorette party weekend!
+Last night of the 48 hours of Ohio Bachelor & Bachelorette party weekend!

-Bachelor and Bachelorette party girls on a mission!
+Bachelor & Bachelorette party girls on a mission!

 There were so many Put-in-Bay Bars left to see and such a short time to do so!
-We started at a country bar called T&J’s Smokehouse where an outdoor country band was playing.
-Next up we breezed thru the Boathouse, The Round House, a return to the Frosty Bar and met up with the guys back at Mr. Ed’s Bar.
-I had resigned myself that Put-in-Bay was just too much to even try and take in over a 48 hour weekend.
-I could never begin to do justice to the myriad of other nightspots, restaurants and interesting places we saw but did not have the time to fully explore.
+We started at a country bar called T&J’s Smokehouse, where an outdoor country band was playing.
+Next up, we breezed through the Boathouse, The Round House, a return to the Frosty Bar, and met up with the guys back at Mr. Ed’s Bar.
+I had resigned myself that Put-in-Bay was just too much even to try and take in over a 48 hour weekend.
+I could never begin to do justice to the myriad of other nightspots, restaurants, and exciting places we saw but did not have the time to explore fully.

 Sunday Morning, Reality sets in, almost time to depart

-Our next stop was the Put-in-Bay Airport where we watched a few of the takeoffs and landings by the helicopter and the antique Waco airplane giving rides.
-Definitely looked like a fun time but the waiting time was well over an hour so we had to pass.
-Our final meal on the island was the Put-in-Bay Restaurant known as the Goat Soup & Whisky.
-Our server suggested the Perch Tacos and they were phenomenal!
-I opted for the 2 taco serving which was plenty with french fries on the side.
+Our next stop was the Put-in-Bay Airport, where we watched a few of the takeoffs and landings by the helicopter and the antique Waco airplane giving rides.
+It looked like a fun time, but the waiting time was well over an hour, so we had to pass.
+Our final meal on the island was the Put-in-Bay Restaurant, known as the Goat Soup & Whisky.
+Our server suggested the Perch Tacos, and they were phenomenal!
+I opted for the two taco serving, which was plenty with french fries on the side.
 My girlfriend kept it light with a cup of one of their homemade soups and a perch sandwich.

-We sat on an outdoor deck watching the world go by and the service was as good as the food!
-On the first floor, just under the restaurant is another hidden Put-in-Bay Gem, the Chocolate Factory & Museum.
-The shop features exhibits about the history of chocolate, a wide variety of chocolate creations and hand dipped ice cream cones and milkshakes.
+We sat on an outdoor deck watching the world go by, and the service was as excellent as the food!
+On the first floor, just under the restaurant, is another hidden Put-in-Bay Gem, the Chocolate Factory & Museum.
+The shop features exhibits about the history of chocolate, a wide variety of chocolate creations, and hand-dipped ice cream cones and milkshakes.
 To full from lunch to enjoy, I did opt to have a small assortment of chocolate creations boxed up to take home!

-48 Hours is just not enough to enjoy everything at Put-in-Bay!
+48 Hours are just not enough to enjoy everything at Put-in-Bay!